CAFM-Connect/BIM-Profiles/README.md

-# CAFM-Connect-Catalogue
+# BIM-Profiles by CAFM-Connect
-IFC-Catalogue file for CAFM-Connect
+IFC-Catalogue files for CAFM-Connect

 This repos hold the catalogue files for CAFM-Connect.